jruels/automation-dev/labs/tf-first-instance/index.md

 ## Congratulations!

-You've successfully created and destroyed your first Terraform-managed infrastructure using Visual Studio Code's graphical interface where possible!
+You've successfully created and destroyed your first Terraform-managed infrastructure.